vmwshop/tutorials/drorvy.md

 For more information on these and other files in Study Carrels, check out [Distant Reader “study carrels”: A manifest](https://sites.nd.edu/emorgan/2019/12/reader-manifest/).

-### Faceting and Filterin Study Carrel Data Using OpenRefine
+### Faceting and Filtering Study Carrel Data Using OpenRefine
 1. Download a sample [Study Carrel](https://carrels.distantreader.org/).
 These examples use the [“extraterrestrial-beings” Study Carrel](https://carrels.distantreader.org/library/extraterrestrial-beings/study-carrel.zip), but feel free to choose one that interests you.

 <img src="https://user-images.githubusercontent.com/15221098/88934333-82164100-d24e-11ea-832a-15808e58ec08.png" alt="drorvy1" class="responsive" width="500">

 2. If you have not already done so, [Download](https://openrefine.org/download.html) and install the OpenRefine app.
 Launch the OpenRefine.
 Reminder: When you launch the OpenRefine app, your default internet browser will open.

+#### Recipe 1: POS File - Parts of Speech Frequency and Grouping

 3. Create a new project in OpenRefine and choose any file from the study carrel's part-of-speech (pos) directory as your input.
 Accept defaults and “create project”.